10-4 or COPY THAT

 Your know what that is: "a modifying or cautionary detail to be considered when evaluating".

-The cautionary detail is that my testing took place during 2019-2022 time frame and I suspect that some of the versions of the software being tested has been updated, modified, fixed.
+The cautionary detail is that most of my testing took place during 2019-2022 time frame and I suspect that some of the versions of the software being tested has been updated, modified, fixed.
 Not to say, the problems I found have been fixed, just that there are newer versions out there, and maybe, just maybe the short comings I found may have been fixed.
 Just saying.

 Here are a few articles you might like to read in the order listed.
 But before reading them, think about this small difference: the difference between "processing the evidence", and "conducting the forensic investigation".
 I think these articles are more targeted to the processing of the evidence rather than the direction you use to conduct the investigation.
 They may be very similar but no cigar.